pantheon-systems/documentation/source/_docs/maintain-custom-upstream.md

 tags: [tools, workflow]
 categories: []
 ---
 Maintainers of [Custom Upstreams](/docs/custom-upstream) bear the responsibility of pulling in core updates from Pantheon.
+Regardless of what type of update you're preparing for release, you'll want to test things out before you distribute them out to your sites.
 We recommend the following workflow to maintain Custom Upstreams on Pantheon.

 <div class="alert alert-info">
 <h4 class="info">Note</h4>
 <p markdown="1">Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress), [Drupal 7](https://github.com/pantheon-systems/drops-7), and [Drupal 8](https://github.com/pantheon-systems/drops-8)) may cause incompatibilities with the platform (e.g. clear cache button, launch checks, cron, etc.).</p>
 </div>

-Regardless of what type of update you're preparing for release, you'll want to test things out before you distribute them out to your sites.
-You should have a remote repository for your Custom Upstream already in place and connected to Pantheon.
-If you do not, please [do so now](/docs/create-custom-upstream).
+## Before You Begin
+Follow the procedure to [create a custom upstream](/docs/create-custom-upstream) so that you have:

+- A repository for your Custom Upstream hosted with your preferred provider (GitLab, BitBucket)
+- A local clone of that repository that tracks Pantheon's upstream as a remote
+- Pantheon's core code merged into your Custom Upstream repository
+- Your Custom Upstream repository connected to Pantheon

 ## Create a Test Site on Pantheon